Chamaebuxus paucifolia: Taxonomy

 The species was first described, as Polygala paucifolia, by Carl Ludwig Willdenow in 1802.
 In 2011, John Richard Abbott divided up part of the genus Polygala into more sharply defined genera.
 He placed P. paucifolia in Polygaloides as Polygaloides paucifolia.
+As of May 2026, Plants of the World Online regarded Polygaloides as a synonym of Chamaebuxus, so treated the species as Chamaebuxus paucifolia.